Edge Delta HTTP Workflow Source

 Warning: With

-max_parallel: 10, you’ll make 10 concurrent requests.
-If the target API has rate limits, lower this value or addretry_http_code: [429]to handle rate limit responses.
+max_parallel: 10, the workflow makes 10 concurrent requests.
+If the target API has rate limits, lower this value or addretry_http_code: [429]so the agent retries when rate-limited.

 Fan-Out with Per-Item Caching